Jessy’s New Look with 5000 Hairs

 While there are cases when the doctors request an additional check-up, typically the last assessment is carried out at the 1-year mark.

-For his final check-up, Jessy attended an appointment again in Paris on the 13th of May 2019.
+For his final check-up, Jessy attended an appointment again on the 13th of May 2019.

 We were happy to see his result: